OliviaRuyinZhang/WeBWork/README.md

 ![Assignment Creation](https://github.com/CSCC01F17/L02_11/blob/master/Documents/Deliverable_4/Application_Screenshots/New_Assignment.png)

 ## Deliverable 5: Product Validation
+### Sprint 4
-#### Sprint 4: November 6, 2017
+##### November 6, 2017
 For this sprint, we implemented:
-- an assignment completion user interface for students, who can now complete assignments.
+- An assignment completion user interface for students, who can now complete assignments.
-- an assignment editing user interface, so that instructors have the option to edit their existing assignments.
+- An assignment editing user interface, so that instructors have the option to edit their existing assignments.
+### Sprint 5
-#### Sprint 5: November 13, 2017
+##### November 13, 2017
-For this print, we implemented:
+For this sprint, we implemented:
-- a remark user interface on both instructors and students assignment listing classes.
+- A remark user interface on both instructors' and students' dashboards.
-- handler to handle a submitted remark request by sending them directly to every registered instructor's emails.
+- A Handler to handle a submitted remark request by sending them directly to every registered instructor's emails.
 Upon completion of a remark, an email is sent to the student to notify them that changes have been made to their grade.
-- a closed assignment section to lists all the closed assignments for students.
+- A closed assignment section to lists all the closed assignments (assignments past the deadline).
-- user interface for students to view ther marks, time spent, average marks between every attempt and number of tries upon completion of an assignment.
+- A user interface for students to view ther marks, time spent, average marks, and number of tries upon completion of an assignment.
-- unit tests to verify our product quality.
+- Unit tests to verify our product quality.
-- validation of our product by matching the client's requirements.
+- Acceptance tests to validate our product by reviewing the client's requirements and what we have delivered.
 ### User Instructions
-**_Set up_**
+##### Setup
 - Due to usage of an external library, JavaMail, if the program is being run an IDE, the user must reconfigure their java build path to access the library.
 The API is found in the "lib" folder in the project and you can add them to your external library.
 - Go to `ApplicationDriver.java` under the `controllers` package
 - Run `ApplicationDriver.java` and you will see a login/register interface

-**INSTRUCTOR'S MANUAL**
+#### **INSTRUCTOR'S MANUAL**
-**_Register_**
+##### Register
 - For first time users, you must register your account by typing in your valid email address and password.
 - You will have to check the checkbox "instructor" before clicking "register"
 - You will see a screen to ask you input your first name, last name and passcode to finish your registration.
 - As an instructor, you will need to provide a valid passcode for the course in order to register as an instructor successfully.
 The passcode for now is `abc`.
 - You wll see a popup window says "Registration Successful" after you have entered all the information properly when you register.

-**_Login_**
+##### Login
 - After you have registered successfully, you will be able to log in to the instructor dashboard using the same email address and password that you registered with (it is not necessary to check the instructor box)

-**_Creating a Problem Set_**
+##### Creating a Problem Set
 - Open the assignment creation panel by clicking the "+ Add Assignment" button at the top right corner
 - Select a due date of the assignment by clicking the drop down box on the left top
 - Enter the assignment number you are going to create